be-green/sec-filings/readme.md

 /parsers - These are functions specifically for parsing tables from filings.
 The html filings are parsed by functions in the html-parsers.R file, while the text filings are parsed by test-parsers.R.
 SEC header info is parsed by header-parsers.R, and general-parsers.R contains functions that generalize these calls so the end user doesn't have to specify (e.g. functions that guess text or html, etc.).

+/experiments - This is stuff that I want to keep for now, but will eventually be discarded or subsumed into the relevant other folders as it becomes useful.
+Will be deleted one we reach a release.

 The build process creates a data folder with the structure